Joshun/com2002-database-groupproject/Issues.md

 - ~~All the connections in Query.java need closing~~
 - ~~Date needs removing from everything (start and end only)~~
 - ~~DOB needs to have Date constuctor~~
+- Get appointment based on patient
+- Add title to Patient
+- Add paid to Appointment